Powered by SchoolDash

 The Headlands, Darlington DL3 8RW

 Carmel College is a non-selective, Roman Catholic academy.
-It has about 1,360 boys and girls aged between 11 and 18.
-In November 2013 the school was rated ‘Outstanding’ by Ofsted.
+It has about 1,340 boys and girls aged between 11 and 18.
+Ofsted last inspected the school in October 2024.

-Particular strengths include Disadvantaged pupils, Environment, Attendance and Destinations.
-Relative weaknesses include Representation, Finances and Admissions.
+Particular strengths include Disadvantaged pupils, Environment, Attainment and Progress.
+Relative weaknesses include Finances and Representation.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.